-- Support the continued use of agricultural operations until the lands are approved for development, as identified in this Plan. - Reduce impacts on agricultural operations adjacent to and within the Plan area as the ASP vision is realized, wherever possible. - Support the continued agricultural prosperity in the region through the development of agribusiness uses in the Plan area.
+- Through Phasing, support the continued use of agricultural operations until the lands are approved for development, as identified in this Plan. - Reduce impacts on agricultural operations adjacent to and within the Plan area as the ASP vision is realized, wherever possible. - Support the continued agricultural prosperity in the region through the development of agribusiness uses in the Plan area.

-- 6.6.1 Applications for new agricultural activity shall be permitted in the Plan area, subject to provisions of the Land Use Bylaw, and municipal approval. - 6.6.2 With the exception of allowing for natural resource gravel extraction in the Future Development Areas, existing agricultural lands within the Plan area should be retained for agricultural purposes, until development is approved by the County. - 6.6.3 Developments in the Planning Areas are encouraged to incorporate uses that contribute to or support agri-business in the region.
+- 6.6.1 Applications for new agricultural uses shall be permitted in the Plan area, subject to provisions of the Land Use Bylaw, and municipal approval. - 6.6.2 With the exception of allowing for natural resource gravel extraction in the Future Study Area, existing agricultural lands within the Plan area shall be retained for agricultural purposes, until development consistent with this ASP is approved by the County. - 6.6.3 Developments in the Planning Areas should be encouraged to incorporate uses that contribute to or support agri-business in the region. - 6.6.4 Phasing and Development in the Planning Areas shall occur in a clustered and contiguous manner, while accommodating drainage patterns as development occurs.

-- 6.6.4 Measures to reduce impacts of development on agricultural land or activities on land adjacent to the Outline Plan area should be identified. - 6.6.5 Developments within the Plan area should consider the incorporation of the uses described in the Development Concept outlined in Section 4.0 of this Plan.
+- 6.6.5 Measures to reduce impacts of development on agricultural land or activities on land adjacent to the Outline Plan area should be identified. - 6.6.6 Developments within the Plan area should consider the incorporation of the uses described in the Development Concept outlined in Section 4.0 of this Plan.

-6.7 UTILITIES
+6.7 PROPOSED INFRASTRUCTURE

-Utility services provide a fundamental service to County businesses.
-The provision of utility services will occur in coordination with phased development as it proceeds.
-Planning for utilities must consider the Villeneuve Airport, particularly with respect to coordinating with the Airport Authority on the type and siting of infrastructure to support airport growth and airport initiatives, and avoid possible impacts on airport operations.
-The County is encouraged to explore partnerships with neighbouring municipalities to identify the effective provision of services in the Plan area.
+Municipal water and sanitary systems provide a fundamental service to County businesses.
+The provision of water and sanitary services will occur in coordination with phased development as it proceeds.
+Planning for water and sanitary services must consider the Villeneuve Airport, particularly with respect to coordinating with the Airport Authority on the type and siting of infrastructure to support airport growth and airport initiatives and avoid possible impacts on airport operations.
+Planning must also consider the impacts on the Hamlet's water and sanitary systems as well as the downstream impacts on regional water and sanitary infrastructure, its operators, and member municipalities.
+The County will explore partnerships with neighbouring municipalities, regional infrastructure providers, and their member municipalities to identify the effective provision of services for the Plan area that is not detrimental to downstream provision of the same.